kuriharaan/InputSystemWiki/Architecture.md

 Actions are an optional feature.
 A user can stick entirely to the passive part of the system and work with devices and controls only.

+    ////TODO: Actions still need the most fleshing out ATM.
+What's there so far is the ability to flexibly target controls and run code when controls change value.
+We need more than that.

 ## Actions

 An action monitors for state change and invokes user code in response to them.